v260414.01 2:55p

 2. Go to R2 Object Storage in the left sidebar → Create bucket

-4. In bucket Settings, enable Public Development URL (allows public read access via a pub-*.r2.dev URL)
+4. In the media bucket Settings, enable Public Development URL (allows public read access via a pub-*.r2.dev URL)

 5. Go to R2 Object StorageManage R2 API TokensCreate API token

-6. Give it Object Read & Write permission, apply to your bucket, create the token
+6. Give it Object Read & Write permission, apply to both buckets, create the token

 7. Copy the Access Key ID and Secret Access Key (shown only once!)